nazy67/terraform_gitlab_project/README.md

 Before we created a cloud-config script for installing GitLab, all commands were run manually on CLI to check if commands given in official documentation are needed for our case.

+### Terraform GitLab Project

+Terraform configuration files provisions an EC2 instance with Security group on default VPC's Public Subnet.
+GitLab was installed with cloud-config which is a special scripts designed to be run by the cloud-init process on the very first boot of a server.
+Also Route 53 record resource which will create A Record with my domain name for GitLab server.

 ```
 #cloud-config